UZ-SLAMLab/Endo-Depth-and-Motion/README.md

 The tracking method can be changed modifying the argument -t: *point-to-point* (ICP point-to-point), *point-to-plane* (ICP point-to-plane), *steinbrucker* (photometric) and *park* (hybrid photometric and geometric).
 Additionally, with the argument -r you can execute a global registration with RANSAC to compute a pre-translation between two point clouds before calculating the final translation with the local registration.

+The dataset folder structure should be as follows: dataset_folder
+      -->rectified01
+         -->color
+	       -->depth
+	       -->intrinsics.txt
+      ...

 ## ♻️ Volumetric fusion